 Can you give an example of the way your customers can use data to help their own customers?

 One is an offering called Amazon Connect, which transforms the customer experience when you pick up the phone and you're talking to someone.
 We’ve worked with certain airlines, for example, so that if your plane got canceled while you’re in the middle of the airport, you just, boom, pick up your phone and they'll find you an agent in that airport, where there is no line, to speak to you directly.

 There is an emphasis at AWS on serving more startups and small and medium-sized companies.
 Can you explain the reasoning?

 It’s part of our lineage.
-Small and medium-sized businesses are where we got our start – smaller companies that couldn’t hire staff or build their own data centres so they asked Amazon to handle it for them.
-We’ve helped thousands of start-ups launch and scale their businesses over the years.
-We’ve built an entire set of engagement models that help small start-ups, often in partnership with their venture capital firms, figure out how to be successful.
+Small and medium-sized businesses are where we got our start—smaller companies that couldn’t hire staff or build their own data centers so they asked Amazon to handle it for them.
+We’ve helped thousands of startups launch and scale their businesses over the years.
+We’ve built an entire set of engagement models that help small startups, often in partnership with their venture capital firms, figure out how to be successful.
 They eventually graduate into bigger companies.
 And we like to be there taking them from start-up to large, successful enterprises.

 How does AWS use customer feedback to improve its products?

 The first thing is that this principle of customer obsession is real.
 We have a wide set of people that have contact with customers, from partners to solution architects and systems engineers.
 So we have formalized mechanisms like advisory boards and listening sessions, and we take input from all our architects, engineers, and sellers, and give that input to our development teams.
 90% of what AWS builds is what our customers ask us to build; the rest is what we anticipate the customer needs.